SCOLTECH/Bakery-Sale-Counter/Cupcake/cupcake_project/README.md

 Pre-requisites
 --------------
 * Experience with Kotlin syntax.
-* How to create and run a project in Android Studio.
+* Create and run a project in Android Studio.
-* How to create composable functions
+* Create composable functions
 * TODO